IQSS/dataverse/doc/release-notes/8424-signposting.md

 # Signposting for Dataverse

-This branch adds [Signposting](https://signposting.org/) support to DV 5.9.
+This branch adds [Signposting](https://signposting.org/) support to Dataverse

 There are 2 Signposting profile levels, level 1 and level 2.
 In this implementation,
  * level 1 links are shown in